datarefuge/workflow/docs/harvesting.md

 - Skills recommended for this role: in general, Harvesters need to have some tech skills and a good understanding of harvesting goals.
 - The organizers of the event (in-person or remote) will tell you how to volunteer for the Harvester role, either through Slack or a form.
-    - As a result, they will send you an invite to the [Archivers app](http://www.archivers.space/), which helps us coordinate all the data archiving work we do.
+    - They will send you an invite to the [Archivers app](http://www.archivers.space/), which helps us coordinate all the data archiving work we do.
-    - Click the invite link, and choose a user name and a password.
+    - Click the invite link, and choose a username and a password.
+It is helpful to use the same username on the app and Slack.
 - Create an account on the DataRefuge Slack using this [slack-in](https://rauchg-slackin-qonsfhhvxs.now.sh/) (or use the Slack team recommended by your event organizers).
 This is where people share expertise and answer each other's questions.
 - You might also need other software and utilities set up on your computer, depending on the harvesting methods you use.
 - Harvesters should start by reading this document, which outlines the steps for constructing a proper data archive of the highest possible integrity.
 The primary focus of this document is on _semi-automated harvesting as part of a team_, and the workflow described is best-suited for volunteers working to preserve small and medium-sized collections.
 Where possible, we try to link out to other options appropriate to other circumstances.